a-b-street/osm2lanes/country-geocoder/README.md

-# driving-side
+# country-geocoder

-This crate takes a WGS84 coordinate and determines if it's located in a country that drives on the left or right.
-It does this by offline geocoding -- just checking if the point is inside any polygon of a left-sided country or not.
+This crate takes a WGS84 coordinate and determines the [two-letter ISO country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) where it exists.
+It also determines if that country drives on the left or right.
+It does this by offline geocoding, using a bundled file.

 `data.geojson` is produced by `generate_data.py`.
 Thanks to
 <http://geojson.xyz> for preprocessing public domain Natural Earth data of